 Applications are welcome across the full range of legal and law-related subjects.
 However, we would particularly welcome strong applications in the fields of Constitutional Law; Criminal Law; Criminology (including Criminal Justice Politics and Policy; Police and Policing; Security and Surveillance); EU Law; Financial Regulation; Law, Gender and Sexuality Studies; International Private Law; Intellectual Property Law; Medical Ethics and the Law; Legal History; Legal Theory; Private Law, Public International Law; and Law and Technology.

-Application ProcessThe application deadline for entry in session 2018-19 is 1 February 2018.
+Application ProcessThe application deadline for entry in session 2018-19 has been extended to 30 April 2018.

 Applications are made through our EUCLID system, subsequent to submitting an application to the PhD programme.